HackingHistory/github-reminder-exercise-01/README.md

 - create a github account and login
 - using the built-in editor on the github website, add a new **json** file to the directory `json-files` (see below for deta
 - using the built-in editor on the github website, add a new **markdown** file to the directory `markdown-files`
-- optionally upload a picture of yourself to the directory `images`
+- optionally upload a picture of yourself to the directory `docs/images`

 Details below.